Distichia: Ectopic cilia

 An ectopic cilia is a special type of distichia usually found in younger dogs.
-Commonly affected breeds include Poodles, Golden Retrievers, and Shih Tzus.
+Commonly affected breeds include the Flat-Coated Retriever, Pekingese, Shih Tzu, Cavalier King Charles Spaniel, Boxer, English Bulldog, Poodle, and Jack Russell Terrier.
 The eyelash exits through the conjunctiva of the eyelid facing toward the eye, usually at the middle of the upper eyelid.
 It can cause intense pain and corneal ulcers.
 Treatment is surgery or cryotherapy.